 Obstructed.
 We’ve been programmed over the years to accept ‘obstructed’ as a negative term, but when booking a cruise it takes on a whole new meaning.
 While your view may be interrupted, obstructed doesn’t mean blacked out – the complete opposite, in fact!
 Natural light will still stream into your cabin and you’ll have a firm grasp of whether it’s night or day.

 What Causes The Obstruction?

 Cabins located in these positions on a ship will fall into one of two categories: fully obstructed or partially obstructed.
-The position of the cabin between the lifeboats will affect the percentage of the window that will be obstructed, but the most important thing to remember is that natural light will still flow fully into your stateroom.
+The position of the cabin between the lifeboats will affect the percentage of the window that will be obstructed, but the most important thing to remember is that natural light will still flood into your stateroom.

 Why Book An Obstructed View Cabin?

-If you want to stick to a budget and like the idea of cruising with a window in your stateroom then obstructed view cabins are the perfect choice.
+If you want to stick to a budget and like the idea of cruising with a window in your stateroom, then obstructed view cabins are the perfect choice.
 They offer excellent value at only slightly more than an inside cabin, yet benefit from the added bonus of a great view.